openstack/releases/README.rst

 Prepare the release request by submitting a patch to this repository.

- * Always add the new release to the end of the file being edited.
+ * Always add the new release to the end of the list being edited.
 The version numbers will be reordered for display.

  * Always pick new version numbers for new releases.
 We do not update